tuannvm/r53-operator/README.md

 **NOTE**: This is an alpha-status project.
 We do regular tests on the code and functionality, but we can not assure a production-ready stability.

-route53 Operator creates/configures/manages route53-failovers atop Kubernetes.
+route53 operator create/manage/delete route53 records atop Kubernetes.

 ## Requirements